 What is it?
-The restaurant’s success is a balancing act of maintaining laser focus on obtaining seasonally relevant ingredients from local producers and constantly executing impressive food on a daily-changing menu.
+The restaurant’s success can be put down to a balancing act of maintaining laser focus on obtaining seasonally relevant ingredients from local producers and constantly executing impressive food on a daily-changing menu.
 Order at least one of its house-made pasta dishes and wash it down with something from the extensive wine list, which is a carefully curated love letter between the West Coast and Italy.

 Why go?
 Ava Gene’s is for serious food lovers looking to indulge in authentic yet innovative Roman-Italian cuisine.

 What is it?
-Naomi Pomeroy offers a creative 6-Course prix-fixe menu, changing every two weeks, and an optional wine pairing.
+Naomi Pomeroy offers a creative 6-Course prix-fixe menu, changing every two weeks – so don't think you'll get bored with regular visits. for those of us with a penchant for booze, there also optional, expert wine pairing.
 However, Pomeroy breaks fine-dining customs, making you eat at a 24-seat communal table.
 Expect an expensive yet impeccable meal, but maybe leave with an unexpected friend from across the table through this truly unique experience.
 It also offer Sunday brunch without the same weighty price tag.

 Why go?
 Whether you have a special occasion or simply want to treat yourself, Beast is the place to celebrate.